 Toyota’s historical documentation reveals that chassis numbers MF10-10131 and MF10-10206 were both painted in the popular shade of Pegasus White, while chassis number MF10-10207 was said to be finished in the less common Thunder Silver.
 The three vehicles arrived in South Africa between 1967 and 1968.

-Now that some of the trickier mechanical components could be more easily sourced through official channels, a decision was made to embark on a complete nut and bolt restoration and return car #10207 to its original glory.
+Now that some of the trickier mechanical components could be more easily sourced through official channels, the decision was made to embark on a complete nut and bolt restoration and return car #10207 to its original glory.

-This grand-scale project has been entrusted to the father and son team behind Generation Old School, a classic car restoration specialist in the Gauteng province of South Africa.
+This grand-scale project was entrusted to the father and son team behind Generation Old School, a classic car restoration specialist in the Gauteng province of South Africa.
 Wynand Styrdom Senior and Wynand Styrdom Junior are renowned for their work on motoring icons from the Sixties, with a methodical project plan, hands-on approach and attention to detail being hallmarks of their restorations.

 Although neither of the Styrdoms had even seen a Toyota 2000GT in the metal, both are experts at disassembling vehicles and making a careful inventory of each individual component.
 Their preference is always to try and revive parts in order to preserve the value and originality of the vehicle in question; plus, it is rarely guaranteed that replacement parts are even available.
 This was a process that Toyota South Africa was keen to encourage, so it supplied the duo with an original 2000GT repair manual (below) that detailed every part number and repair process.
 What an invaluable resource!

 Despite Dino’s experience with classic vehicles, the team had never seen, let alone ever worked on, a Toyota 2000GT.
 Nevertheless, to their trained eyes it was clear that the years had taken their toll on this particular example.
 The paint was clearly in need of work as many scratches, touch-ups and dents littered the body, while the sump cover panel and lower valance had been somewhat deformed over the years, perhaps through contact with pavements or speed bumps.
-Before any paint could be applied, the complete removal of all surface material was needed to establish what work needed to be done.
+Before any new paint could be applied, the complete removal of all surface material was needed to establish what work needed to be done.

 Once the paint had been stripped from the aluminium body it was discovered that some repair work was needed in certain areas.
 Despite the availability of modern polyester-type fillers, the team at Dino’s prefer to use the specialist and distinctly old school method of body soldering, which uses molten lead to fill and seal damaged areas.
 Once it is cooled and hardened, the lead is then smoothed out to leave a repair that remains unrivalled in its ability to flex with the vehicle body without cracking.